 So from now on I’ll probably just peel and chop some fresh carrots and then place them in the microwave with a little water to steam while I’m sautéing the onions & garlic.

 And I may add strips of red bell pepper while I’m sautéing the onions too.
 I love the flavor of bell peppers and the color would provide a nice presentation as well.
-Plus I always have red bell pepper growing in my garden.
+Plus I always have red or green bell pepper growing in my garden.

 Making one (or both) of these substitutions would eliminate a plastic bag coming from the frozen-foods section as well as the cost.
 (Have I mentioned lately how much I Hate Plastic??
 LOL)

 But feel free to use frozen veggies if you like here.
 Or heck, experiment with different flavors, colors & textures of other veggies to come up with YOUR family’s fave.
 Just shoot for about 1.5 cups of steamed veggies.

-I always scramble the egg first and then remove it, placing it into a container and setting it aside while I sauté the onions & garlic.
+I started off scrambling the eggs first and then removing them, placing them into a container and setting it aside while I sautéed the onions & garlic.
 But I’m wondering – why add that step?

 From now on I’ll sauté the onions FIRST, then push the cooked onions to the side of the skillet and scramble the egg next chopping it with the spatula as it cooks.
 Finally I’ll just mix it all together and continue on with the recipe.

 Fewer steps?
 Fewer preparation dishes to wash?
 Yes please!